ray-project/ray/doc/source/workflows/concepts.rst

   bug reports on GitHub Issues or join the discussion on the `Ray Slack <https://forms.gle/9TSdDYUgxYs8SA9e8>`__.

-Ray Workflows provides high-performance, *durable* application workflows using Ray tasks as the underlying execution engine.
-It's supposed to be used to orchestrate Ray apps so that the failed Ray jobs can resume from the place where they failed without recomputing.
+Ray Workflows implements high-performance, *durable* application workflows using Ray tasks as the underlying execution engine.
+It enables task-based Ray jobs to seamlessly resume execution even in the case of entire-cluster failure.

 Why Ray Workflows?
 ------------------